Professor in Surgery

 About

-Dr. Priyamvada Acharya is an Professor in surgery in the Duke University Medical Center and the Director of the Division of Structural Biology at the Duke Human Vaccine Institute (DHVI).
+Dr. Priyamvada Acharya is an Professor in Department of Surgery in the Duke University Medical Center and the Director of the Division of Structural Biology at the Duke Human Vaccine Institute (DHVI).
 Dr. Acharya serves as the director of the NIH-funded Duke Center for HIV Structural Biology (DCHSB).

 Dr. Acharya’s research uses cryo-electron microscopy (cryo-EM) and x-ray crystallography for visualizing the virus surface glycoproteins and their interactions with the host immune system.
 The major directions of her research include understanding the structural and mechanistic details of virus entry and to visualize interactions of viruses with the host immune system.
 Combining these two intersecting areas of basic research, in the Division of Structural Biology at DHVI and in the Duke Center for HIV Structural Biology, Dr. Acharya promotes a highly collaborative research environment to leverage atomic level findings for rational development of medical countermeasures against current and emerging viral pathogens.